mit-ll/CEP/README.md

 * Copy the vmem file to fpga_hardware/sram.vmem
 * Run `sh runVSIM.sh` in fpga_hardware
 * Once vsim finishes loading the design, type `run -all`
+* To change simulation parameters, such as VCD printing or test name, modify fpga_hardware/cores/bench/test-defines.v

 ## Synthesize using Vivado
 * Uncomment the synthesis define in fpga_hardware/cores/top/orpsoc-defines.v